What is a Cheat Day? – Overview

 According to dietitians and psychologists, cheat meals can help people eat better during the week if they are on a very restrictive, low-calorie diet.

-This planned calorie splurge helps people to skip other unexpected and frequently binge-inducing meals, which take considerably longer to recover from and may even drive you off the wagon entirely.
+This planned calorie splurge helps people skip other unexpected and frequently binge-inducing meals, which take considerably longer to recover from and may even drive you off the wagon entirely.

 Help You Stick to Your Diet Plan